-“I will share an inspiring message to billions of people.
+“I will share an inspiring message with billions of people.
 On a scale bigger than even Joe Rogan.”

-A friend said this to me while we were sitting in a car, in a jacuzzi, and at dinner.
+A friend said this to me while we sat in a car, in a jacuzzi, and at dinner.
 It’s happened many times.

 It seems to be a characteristic of the millennial generation.
 Having a job is not enough.
 It has to have a grand impact.
 But in the same breath, they don’t want to pay for their education and demand more vacation time.
 Could those be conflicting goals?

-Why then, do we continue to think that the impact Tony has is more important than the impact an accountant has?
+Why do we continue to think that Tony’s impact is more critical than an accountant?

-Why when we say we want to have an impact, do we actually mean that we want to be the opposite of an accountant?
+Why, when we say we want to have an impact, do we mean we want to be the opposite of an accountant?

 It’s a failure on our part.

-The reality is when we say “I want to have an impact,” that doesn’t actually mean anything.
-By saying that, all you are actually saying is that you would like a job.
+When we say, “I want to have an impact,” that doesn’t mean anything.
+By saying that, you all mean that you would like a job.
 The prerequisite for a job existing in the first place is having an impact.